cubeapm/docs/docs/configuration/alerting/4_alerting_slack.md

 ---
 sidebar_position: 4
-slug: /install/configure-cubeapm/connect-with-slack-for-alerting
+slug: /configure/alerting/connect-with-slack
 ---

-# Connect with Slack for alerting
+# Connect with Slack

 To enable sending alert notifications to Slack, you need to create an app in your Slack workspace.
 The following steps guide you through the process: